Back to Case Studies

 While Michael didn’t feel overly anxious entering clinical settings—thanks to his background in healthcare—he noticed many of his peers did.
 “Many people I shared classes with were anxious about simulation and clinicals,” he says.

 UbiSim’s VR simulations helped alleviate that anxiety by offering realistic, low-stakes practice.
 “Talking to a patient in VR really helped,” he recalls.
-“It gave people a chance to figure out how to communicate with the patient before doing it in real life.”
+“It gave students a chance to figure out how to communicate with the patient before doing it in real life.”

 Practicing SBAR (Situation, Background, Assessment, Recommendation) communication was especially effective.
 “We’d have to call a doctor or charge nurse and explain what was happening.
 I think that helped people feel more prepared,” Michael says.